xenoscopic/go-keytar/README.md

     sudo yum install gnome-keyring-devel

-For all other Linux systems, consult your package manager.
+For all other Linux systems consult your package manager.

 ## Usage